Litter-Free Rhode Island Spring Cleanup Microgrants

-The Litter-Free Rhode Island Cleanup Microgrant initiative aims to highlight the Litter-Free Rhode Island campaign and the value of the environment, and to recognize the importance of people improving the quality of life in their communities.
+The goal of the Litter-Free Rhode Island Cleanup/Beautification Microgrant initiative is to highlight the Litter-Free Rhode Island campaign and the value of the environment, and to recognize the importance of people improving the quality of life in their communities.
+Improving the appearance of our neighborhoods and scenic and recreational areas enhances our quality of life and business climate.
 Environmental stewardship is an important component of a healthy business climate.
-Improving the appearance of our neighborhoods and our scenic and recreational areas improves our quality of life and our business climate as well.

 Grant Award Amounts

-The RI Department of Environmental Management (RIDEM) will accept applications for grants of up to $500 each to qualified applicants to conduct litter pick-ups to be held no later than December 15, 2025.
-Applications will be accepted by through October 31, 2025, or until the grant money runs out, whichever comes first.
+The RI Department of Environmental Management (RIDEM) will accept applications for grants of up to $500 each to qualified applicants to conduct litter pick-ups to be held no later than June 30, 2026.
+Applications will be accepted through May 1, 2026, or until the grant money runs out, whichever comes first.

 General Requirements

-The grants may be used for local volunteer cleanups/beautification projects and must include an educational component.
+The microgrants may be used for local Earth Day or other volunteer cleanups/beautification projects.
 All applications need to demonstrate how the event will promote education of the Litter-Free Rhode Island campaign and strongly encourage participants to sign the Litter-Free Pledge.

 Please note that maximum funding for any single project shall be limited to $500.00.